SFDC-Assets/PSA-GrantsGov-Integration/README.md

 ## Installation

-Please refer to the white paper (see /docs/ directory) for detailed installation instructions.
+Please refer to the [white paper](docs/WhitePaper_GrantsManagementModernizationUsingSalesforceAndMuleSoft_v01.pdf) for detailed installation instructions.

 To import the example application into MuleSoft AnyPoint Studio:
 1) Download the grants-applicant_webservices_system_api-v3.jar file (see the /mulesoft/implementation/ directory).